mkdocs/mkdocs/docs/index.md

 ### Easy to customize

-Get your project documentation looking just the way you want it by customizing the [theme] and/or installing some [plugins].
+Give your project documentation, the look that you want by customizing the theme and/or installing some plugins.

 ---